 Open to Members and Nonmembers of the Association

 Criteria for determining excellence include evidence of analytical rigor, meticulous scholarship, intellectual creativity, and subject range and depth.
 To qualify for the award a work should employ editorial principles appropriate to its materials, and those principles should be clearly articulated in the compilation; the work should provide appropriate contextual information; it should exhibit the highest standards of accuracy in its presentation; and the text should be presented as accessibly and elegantly as possible.
-The prize, which consists of a cash award and a certificate, will be presented to the winning editor or compiler at the association’s annual convention in January 2015.
+The prize, which consists of a cash award and a certificate, will be presented to the winners at the association’s annual convention in January 2017.

-To enter a work in the competition, send four copies and a letter identifying the work to the MLA Prize for a Bibliography, Archive, or Digital Project, 26 Broadway, 3rd floor, New York, NY 10004-1789.
+To enter a work in the competition, send four copies and a letter identifying the work to the MLA Prize for a Bibliography, Archive, or Digital Project, 85 Broad Street, suite 500, New York, NY 10004-2434.
 In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org

 of this prize